mimo3000n/TCL-Workshop/README.md

 The prorgam will analyse input, run differen commands like yosys,... and generate a timing file at the end which is shown as output.

-i try to use local wsl environment for workshop, i personally prefer it insted using a vdi.
+i try to use local wsl environment for workshop, i personally prefer it insted using a VM.

 preparation of wsl for workshop: